Sunday Night with Megyn Kelly: Alex Jones controversy

 At the end of the June 11 episode, Kelly previewed an interview with conspiracy theorist and radio talk show host Alex Jones.
 The interview drew an immediate backlash from the families of victims of the Sandy Hook Elementary School shooting massacre on social media; most of whom protested to giving a platform to Jones, who has previously asserted that the massacre that claimed twenty-six lives was faked by the government.
 Also, the interview was criticized as being in poor taste as it coincided with Father's Day.
 On June 12, JPMorgan Chase announced that it would pull its advertising from the show and all NBC programming until after the interview aired.
 Kristin Lemkau, chief marketing officer of JPMorgan Chase, tweeted "As an advertiser, I'm repulsed that @megynkelly would give a second of airtime to someone who says Sandy Hook and Aurora are hoaxes."

 On June 13, 2017, Kelly was dropped from hosting the Promise Champions Gala, an annual event for the Sandy Hook Promise Foundation.
 In a statement, Nicole Hockley issued "Sandy Hook Promise cannot support the decision by Megyn or NBC to give any form of voice or platform to Alex Jones and have asked Megyn Kelly to step down as our Promise Champion Gala host."
 In reaction, Kelly defended the interview issuing a tweet that "Our goal in sitting down with him was to shine a light – as journalist are supposed to do – on this influential figure, and yes, to discuss the considerable falsehoods he has promoted to near impunity."
 Kelly also asserted that Jones has received praise from President Donald Trump, who has appeared on his show and granted Infowars White House press credentials.

 Additionally, Jones wanted NBC to retract the interview claiming it was deceptively edited.
 In an interview with The Hollywood Reporter, Jones stated "Don't air the piece, because from the promos NBC has run, Megyn is distorting me.
 It has all the markings of a PR stunt.
 The minute she put that promo out there, there were groups calling for boycotts.
 It was basically instantaneous."
 Despite the criticism, NBC announced that they intended to move forward with the interview.

-On June 15, after a meeting with NBC executives, it was reported that the interview segment would be edited to include interviews from Sandy Hook families.
-NBC-owned WVIT in Connecticut elected to pre-empt the episode to prevent offense.
+NBC's owned and operated station in Hartford, Connecticut, WVIT (channel 30), refused to carry that night's program after feedback from viewers and Sandy Hook families against doing so, and referred viewers to alternate next-day streaming venues if they wanted to watch the interview.